 Mark Your Calendar to attend these upcoming TMH Community Outreach events:

-Children 11 to 15 years of age can learn the latest in babysitting safety during a number of Safe Sitter® classes scheduled at Tomah Memorial Hospital.
+Children 11 to 15 years of age can learn the latest in baby-sitting safety during a number of Safe Sitter® classes scheduled later this year at Tomah Memorial Hospital.

-Coordinated by the hospital’s Community Outreach Department, classes will be held 8 a.m. – 3 p.m. in the hospital’s lower level classrooms on the following dates:
+Coordinated by the hospital’s Community Outreach Department, classes will be held May 12, June 9, July 21 and Aug.18 from 8 a.m. – 2:30 p.m. in the hospital’s lower level classrooms.

-Early registration is suggested since space is limited for each class.
-The cost of the class is $36.00 and includes instruction, Safe Sitter® handbook, lunch and a snack.
-Scholarships are available.
+Krueger said that early registration is suggested since space is limited for each class.
+The cost of the class is $38 that includes the baby-sitting handbook, lunch and a snack.